babangsund/babangsund.com/src/blog/relay_local_state_management.md

 ### Query local data

-Inside this the `src` directory, which you provided to `relay-compiler`, you need to create a new `.graphql` file.
+Inside the `src` directory, which you provided to `relay-compiler`, you need to create a new `.graphql` file.
 Let's call it `relayIsAwesome.graphql`, to avoid any confusion.

 This schema is what Relay will refer to, as the *"client"* schema.
 You can put anything you want in this schema, but you probably shouldn't be overwriting your server schema, although I have yet to try this myself.